pdemeulenaer/cicd-databricks-github/README.md

 ## The CI/CD procedure:

-Use case: to flesh out the use of the CI/CD, we use a simple random forest classifier (using scikit-learn) of the Iris dataset
+Use case: to flesh out the use of the CI/CD, we use a simple random forest classifier (using scikit-learn) of the Iris dataset.
+Before running the CI/CD (or any experiments), the Train-Validation and Test datasets have to be generated out of the Iris dataset.
+This is done using the notebook /notebooks/datasets_creation.py.
+The information around the file structure and the model definition (parameters) is to be found in the /conf/model.json config file.

 CI:

-* unit tests (dummy, so far unrelated to the use case)
+* Unit tests (dummy from original repo, hence so far unrelated to the use case)

 * Deploy & trigger training job.
 Training job made of 2 tasks: